Zed Zhipeng Gao

 See Courses >>

 Gao has published over 20 journal articles and book chapters.
-His works can be found in Review of General PsychologyTheory & PsychologyJournal of Humanistic PsychologySocial AnthropologyNarrative InquiryHistory of PsychologyHistory of Science, etc. He is guest editor of special issues of journal Integrative Psychological and Behavioral Science (Springer) and journal Theory & Psychology (Sage).
-Gao holds major awards in several fields including international psychology, history of psychology, and qualitative inquiry.
+His work has appeared in Review of General PsychologyJournal of Humanistic PsychologySocial AnthropologyNarrative InquiryHistory of PsychologyHistory of Science, etc. He has edited special issues of the journals Theory & Psychology (Sage) and the journal Integrative Psychological and Behavioral Science (Springer).
+Gao serves on the editorial board of the journal Theory & Psychology.
+Additionally, Gao is a co-organizer of the 2025 Three Societies Meeting (ESHHS, CHEIRON, and SHP) in Paris.
+Gao has received several awards in international psychology, the history of psychology, theoretical psychology, and qualitative inquiry.

 Education/Degrees